What is a Learning Community?

 - Learning community students take some of their classes together, providing an excellent opportunity to connect with other students.

-- Each learning community has their own Learning Community Coordinator (LCC) who is dedicated to the academic success and college life at Minnesota State, Mankato.
+- Each learning community has their own Learning Community Coordinator (LCC) who is dedicated to the academic success and college experience of each of the students in their learning community.
 The LCC assists each student in setting academic goals, develops study groups for the community, and plans service work, cultural appreciation, and other events.

 The learning community enrollment form includes a Learning Community Citizenship Agreement.
 This agreement ensures that all students in the Learning Communities Program will show respect for one another, create a positive environment for community members and place their priority on a successful academic and social transition to college.
 It also shows agreement to participate in the learning community activities (lack of participation could result in spring learning community course registration not being guaranteed).